Pomsky2011/Open-Attorney/README.md

 ## What this does

-So far, it only opens a blank window.
-Color changing soon :)
+It opens a window.
+You can change its color through the terminal.

 ## How to get cases